thermalogic/PyRankine/step3/README.md

 ```python
 from components import node
 ```
-Yet another variation is to import **the desired function or variable directly**:
+Yet another variation is to import **the desired function or variable** directly:

 ```python
 from components.node import Node